aaronicsubstances/code-augmentor/README.md

    * Ensure **node**, **python**/**python3** and **php** executables are placed on the system path.
    * Clone the repositories for each of the supported languages from their respective repositories.
    * In the **process-aug-code-tests** directory, make a copy of [LocalConfig.groovy.sample](https://github.com/aaronicsubstances/code-augmentor/blob/master/process-aug-code-tests/LocalConfig.groovy.sample) and name it *LocalConfig.groovy*.
 Edit the properties declared in it to match the locations of your supporting package project directories.
 Paths relative to Java repository can be used.
    * (Optional) Run `gradlew :code-augmentor-core:build` from root of Java project.
-This can be skipped if Java projects have been built already.
+This can be skipped if Java projects have been built recently.
    * Make [process-aug-code-tests](https://github.com/aaronicsubstances/code-augmentor/tree/master/process-aug-code-tests) the current directory from command line and use `groovyw tests.groovy` to run tests involving non-Java packages.
 If all tests pass, should see 0 failures.